 I have an overseas qualification.
 Can I apply for Associate registration?

 Your qualification needs to be a minimum of a BSc in Nutrition.
 You may need to apply for an NZQA assessment of your qualification to provide evidence.
-After arrival in New Zealand, you will need to have established networks with nutritionists and dietitians in your area, have found a mentor and state your intention for meeting the requirements for Stage 1 Associate Registration.
-This will be work experience or post-graduate study.
-You can apply for Stage 2 Associate Registration after working with your mentor for a year and studying or gaining work experience.
+After arrival in New Zealand, you will need to have established networks with nutritionists and dietitians in your area, have found a mentor and will either be completing work experience or post-graduate study during the qualifying year for Associate Registration.

 What are the fields of expertise for Registration as a Nutritionist?